CharlesGong12/Neural-Baby-Talk/README.md

 # Neural Baby Talk

 This is FDU nndl pj3, and I reproduced Neural Baby Talk for novel object captioning.
+Thanks to [@Jiasen Lu](https://github.com/jiasenlu) for his paper and his original implementation in python 2.7.

 Here is the results: